-On our vacation in October we went to the farm to get it ready to sell and one of the things we did to get it ready was to check on the trees and the tree tubes and to see how the trees fared during this years drought.
+On our vacation in October we went to the farm to check on the trees and the tree tubes and to see how the trees fared during this years drought.
 The tree tubes have worked great so far but are not perfect.
 In this post I want to talk about the advantages and disadvantages of using tree tubes.

 In the fall of 2010 we planted over 1200 fruit and nut trees on our property as a repairin buffer along the creek on the north side of our property as part of the contract we have with the Farm Service Agency.
 We put 300 tree tubes over part of the 1200 trees.
 I did a post about it Planting of the Trees, it was the second planting that was done on this property, the first attempt at planting trees failed by the previous owner because of the many deer eating the small seedlings over the first winter and flooding on the property.
 Also they never mowed around the trees and the tall Canary grass robbed the little trees of sun light, water and nutrients and living in the tall grass were lots of field mice and vols that also like to dine on small trees girdling the trees in the winter when food is scarce.
 After the first year not one of the small trees could be found.

 I had to find a solution to protect the trees from the many dangers until they got big enough to get established and that solution was tree tubes.
 In the post I did about The Flooding Aftermath I talked about a lot of the advantages of using tree tubes and I am sure all of the trees we had planted this time would have been lost without them, but they are not perfect and do have some disadvantages that the manufactures and the people who sell them don’t tell you about.
 I will tell you from my experience what I recommend you do and what to use if you decide to use tree tubes.